Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Introduction

-The study of Bessel processes and their hitting times occupies a huge mathematical literature.
-Let us only mention few of them: A. G{\"o}ing-Jaeschke and M. Yor \cite{jaeschke_yor_2003} consider a particular case of CIR processes which are connected with radial Ornstein-Uhlenbeck processes and their hitting times; L. Alili and P. Patie \cite{alili_patie_2010} investigate as a special situation the Bessel processes via some boundary crossing identities for diffusions having the time inversion property; recently P.~Salminen and M.~Yor consider the hitting time of affine boundaries for the 3-dimensional Bessel process \cite{salminen_yor_2011}.
+The study of Bessel processes and their hitting times occupies a huge portion of mathematical literature.
+Let us only mention few of them: G{\"o}ing-Jaeschke and Yor~\cite{jaeschkeyor2003} consider a particular case of CIR processes which are connected with radial Ornstein--Uhlenbeck processes and their hitting times; L. Alili and P. Patie \cite{alilipatie2010} investigate as a special situation the Bessel processes via some boundary crossing identities for diffusions having the time inversion property; recently, Salminen and Yor considered the hitting time of affine boundaries for the 3-dimensional Bessel process \cite{salminenyor2011}.

-In a recent paper Y. Hamana and H. Matsumoto \cite{hamana_matsumoto_2011} give explicit expressions for the distribution functions and the densities of the first hitting time of a given level for the Bessel process.
+In a recent paper Hamana and Matsumoto \cite{hamanamatsumoto2011} gave explicit expressions for the distribution functions and the densities of the first hitting time of a given level for the Bessel process.
 Their results cover all the cases.
-Let us also mention a recent work of T. Byczkowski, J. Malecki and M. Ryznar \cite{byczkowski_malecki_ryznar_2011}.
+Let us also mention a recent work of Byczkowski, Malecki and Ryznar \cite {byczkowskimaleckiryznar2011}.
 By using an integral formula for the density of the first hitting time of a given level of the Bessel process, they are able to obtain uniform estimates of the hitting time density function.

-In all these papers the formulas are explicit and are hard to use for a numerical purpose as they exhibit Bessel functions.
-The main idea of this paper is to get rid of this difficulty by using two important tools: first of all the method of images that allows to obtain, for some particular boundaries, an explicit form for the density of the hitting time and secondly the connection between $\delta$-dimensional Bessel processes and the Euclidean norm of a $\delta$-dimensional Brownian motion in order to get the simulated exit position.
-By coupling these ingredients we are able to construct a numerical algorithm easy to implement and very efficient which approaches the desired hitting time.
+In all these papers the formulae are explicit and are hard to use for a numerical purposes as they exhibit Bessel functions.
+The main idea of this paper is to get rid of this difficulty by using two important tools: first of all the method of images that allow us to obtain, for some particular boundaries, an explicit form for the density of the hitting time, and second, the connection between $\delta$-dimensional Bessel processes and the Euclidean norm of a $\delta$-dimensional Brownian motion in order to get the simulated exit position.
+By coupling these ingredients we are able to construct a numerical algorithm that is easy to implement and very efficient and which approaches the desired hitting time.